ingewortel/2022-Tcell-evolution/README.md

 # T-cell evolution

-This repository will contain accompanying code for the manuscript "Interpreting T-cell search 'strategies' in the light of evolution under constraints".
+This repository contains code for the manuscript "Interpreting T-cell search 'strategies' in the light of evolution under constraints".
+Please see the README in the `figures` folder for details.

 ## Supplementary materials